 Are the Bubbles in Coffee a Good Thing?

-Yes, it is good to see these bubbles, or foam, in your coffee after brewing.
+Yes, it is good to see these bubbles, or foam, in your brewed coffee.
 The presence of bubbles is a sign of two things:

 - How fresh your coffee beans are.

 - How prominent the coffee’s flavor is.

 Remember, once the coffee beans are roasted, they begin to release these gases.
 The longer they sit, the more gases escape from the beans.
 Since flavor compounds are inside these CO2 gases, as the gases dissipate, the flavor compounds are released as well.